dmbarrad/arcfox/README.md

 # dmbarrad's configs of his FireFoxy
 This is My modified version of arcfox from betterbrowser.
-I don't use thier addons, i use configured sidebery.
+I don't use their addons, i use configured sidebery.
 I also use Adaptive Tab Bar Color Extension, which makes the entire browser adapt to the website's colors.
 ![An Overview of my Setup](.overview.png)